-In its base form, MLV is a thin (typically 1/8″ or 1/4″ thickness) sheet of vinyl with that is loaded with Barium Sulfate (non-toxic & very dense) to add weight to such a thin product.
+In its base form, MLV is a thin (typically 1/8″ or 1/4″ thickness) sheet of vinyl that is infused with Calcium Carbonate (non-toxic & very dense) to add weight to such a thin product.
 What that means is the 1/8″ thick MLV weighs 1 lb. per square foot and the 1/4″ thickness comes in at a whopping 2 lbs. per square foot.

 Why is MLV Important?

-The mass and suppleness of MLV offers effective sound reducing abilities, and it’s relatively easy to apply.
+The mass and suppleness of MLV offer effective sound-reducing abilities, and it’s relatively easy to apply.
 MLV is typically attached to joists or studs covering the entirety of a new wall or ceiling assemblies before being finished with drywall.
 Because of its thin “thickness”, it’s a great way to add more mass to assemblies.

 Also, by installing it directly to the joists/studs, it remains somewhat limp against the inside of the joists/studs.
 This is called “limping” or “limped mass”.
 Limped mass makes the assembly more effective with some larger soundwaves because it allows some “give” ensuring optimal soundproofing performance.

 Think of it this way: in baseball, the foul ball net hangs loosely.
 This way, when a foul ball is hit into it, the net “gives” or moves with the ball, absorbing the ball’s energy.
 If the net were tight or rigid, the ball would bounce right back into the infield.
 It’s the same with sound waves and limped MLV.